Your Second Marriage Financial Planning Checklist

 5. Consider a prenuptial agreement

-You may want to consider a prenuptial (prenup) agreement, which is a standard legal agreement prior to remarriage.
-A prenup is a must for protecting assets, business interests, inheritances, and even debt in the case of divorce, and may offer creditor protection.
+You may want to consider a prenuptial agreement (or prenup), which is a standard legal agreement made prior to remarriage.
+A prenup is a must for protecting assets, business interests, inheritances, and even debt in the case of divorce—and it also may offer creditor protection.
+And, contrary to popular belief, these documents are not just for those who are well off.

 While no one anticipates divorce when entering a marriage, it’s certainly a possibility.
-Think of a prenup as insurance of the possibility that something unexpected may happen down the road.
+Think of a prenup as insurance for the possibility that something unexpected may happen down the road.

 When you get remarried, you need to notify the applicable agencies, such as the Social Security Administration and any financial institutions, of any name changes.
-Update car titles, mortgages and any financial accounts that you plan to hold jointly.
-You may also need to change the beneficiary information on your retirement, investment and insurance accounts to make sure your loved ones receive the correct assets per your wishes.
+You will also need to update car titles, mortgages and any financial accounts that you plan to hold jointly.
+You will likely need to change the beneficiary information on your retirement, investment and insurance accounts to make sure your loved ones receive the correct assets per your wishes.

 7. Dream together

 Chances are, you each have retirement savings that were built around goals you set with your previous spouse.
-This is your chance to set new goals for your new life together and figure out how you will achieve them.
+This is your chance to have a conversation about it: Set new goals for your new life together and figure out how you will achieve them.
 While these conversations may seem daunting, you can rest assured that you do not need to navigate these steps alone.
-A financial planner or professional can help review what you have and help you figure out a plan to reach your new short- and long-term goals.
+Your financial advisor can help review what you have and help you figure out a plan to reach your new short- and long-term goals.